 Lydian is developing a potent solution: their novel technology produces low-cost, sustainable fuels and chemicals from captured CO2, starting with sustainable aviation fuel (SAF).
 Their drop-in alternative to conventional fossil-based jet fuels has the potential to help decarbonize aviation.
 But first, the team needed to prove that its SAF solution could work at scale.

 The team started its journey like many of The Engine’s residents: as a participant in Blueprint by The Engine™, a tech translation program designed to help innovators discover the commercial potential of their science and engineering breakthroughs.
 Founder Branko Zugic had worked on a Tough Tech team in the past, as the head of R&D at MIT spinout Open Water Power, but had never led a Tough Tech startup on his own.
-The Blueprint program equipped him with the skills and expertise to make the transition from scientist to leader.
+The Blueprint program became a catalyst for Lydian's founding.

 After Blueprint, Branko connected with CEO Joe Rodden, a Harvard Business School alumnus who had previously worked with another Tough Tech company, Form Energy.
 The two quickly realized that finding “plug-and-play” chemistry lab space was critical to proving their technology and scaling up their R&D efforts.